microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 Control is accessible to end users.

 * KPI: F6 is discoverable to keyboard navigation users.
-    * Measurement: Number of devices and total number of times F6 is used to access the control.
+    * Measurement: What percentage of the instances of accessing teaching tip are through F6?
+    * Measurement: What percentage of instances of using teaching tip through F6 are done by unique users?

 * KPI: Instances of teaching tip consistently surface to end users.
     * Measurement: Number of times a control has immediately iterated through its lifecycle to force a close because it could not find room to show.